markboatman/event-booking-front/notes-frontend/notes-frontend.md

-Use this to init the react frontend project from the root, tool likes root dir to be empty, maybe create a node_modules folder in the root dir first and tell dropbox not to sync: npx create-react-app .
+Use below to init the react frontend project from the root, tool likes root dir to be empty, maybe create a node_modules folder in the root dir first and tell dropbox not to sync: npx create-react-app .

-Deleted several files some code from the default react app that was created.
+Deleted several files from the default react app that was created.
 See Video 11.

 To run, from root dir:
   npm start